doctorcode-org/xobin/packages/core/README.md

-# `Azin`
+# `Xobin`

-The sources for this package are in the main [Azin](https://github.com/doctorcode-org/azin) repo.
+The sources for this package are in the main [Xobin](https://github.com/doctorcode-org/xobin) repo.
 Please file issues and pull requests against that repo.

-Usage information and reference details can be found in [Azin documentation](https://azinjs.com/docs).
+Usage information and reference details can be found in [Xobin documentation](https://xobinjs.com/docs).

 License: MIT